joshua840/RobustAGA/README.md

    - Log & model checkpoints are saved in `--default_root_dir`
    - Logging test code with Tensorboard is not available.
 - Weight & bias (https://wandb.ai/site)
-   - Generate a new project on the WandB website.
+   - Create a new project on the WandB website.
    - Specify the project argument `--project`
 - Neptune AI (https://neptune.ai/)
-   - Generate a new project on the neptune website.
+   - Create a new project on the neptune website.
    - export NEPTUNE_API_TOKEN="YOUR API TOKEN"
    - export NEPTUNE_ID="YOUR ID"
    - Set `--default_root_dir` as `output/YOUR_PROJECT_NAME`